-Annual fellowship for a women graduate student with a declared major in Kinesiology.
-Applicants must have a cumulative GPA of 3.5 or better.
-Preference will be given to those who, through their VITAE and work experience, exhibit the following characteristics: integrity, professionalism and dedication to their chosen field.
-The recipient shall be determined by the Scholarship Committee in the Department of Kinesiology.
+Annual scholarship for a woman graduate student with a declared major in Kinesiology.
+To receive the Scholarship, the applicants must have a cumulative GPA of 3.5 or better.
+Preference will be given to those who, through their vitae and work experience, exhibit the following characteristics: integrity, professionalism and dedication to their chosen field.

 Marjorie Phillips was the first woman at Indiana University to be given the prestigious Frederic Bachman Lieber Award for distinguished teaching.
 Serving on the university committee for the Improvement of Teaching, as well as being widely renowned for her publications and her unusual research abilities, her contributions to Indiana University were invaluable.
 This scholarship was established in her honor by her colleagues, Dean Summers and Hilda Sherwin, as well as several students and friends of Phillips.

-The Namaste Health Behavior Doctoral Fellowship is awarded to students pursuing a doctorate in Health Behavior within the Department of Applied Health Science.
-Preference is given toward students working on their dissertation.
+This award supports fellowships for students in the School of Public Health who are pursuing a doctorate in Health Behavior within the Department of Applied Health Science.
+Preference will be given to students working on their dissertation.

 The Ryan White Legacy Fellowship is awarded to graduate students pursuing a Master of Public Health degree with preference given to students studying AIDS/STD prevention and/or sexual education.